MineAnyBuild/MineAnyBuild/README.md

 2. Video Segmentation
     <span style="font-family: 'Georgia', serif; font-size: 14px;">Split the video into multiple frames and match each frame to its corresponding building structure.
-We provide an example of using this in `/mineanybuild/utils.py`.
-You can use it to match automatically or conduct manual matching selection if less data is to be tested.</span>
+We provide an example of using this in `frame_clipper` and `select_frames` functions of `/mineanybuild/utils.py`.
+You can use it to match automatically or conduct manual matching selection (recommended for accuracy) if less data is to be tested.</span>

 3. Run the functions/scripts in `/mineanybuild/evaluator.py` following the below instructions.